maglietti/explore-ai3/tutorials/first-java-app/06-implementing-queries.md

 This query counts unique vehicles by hour, showing how fleet deployment changes throughout the day.
 Note that we're using `EXTRACT(HOUR FROM time_stamp)` which is the proper syntax for Ignite 3.

+> [!note]
-> **Note**: The `EXTRACT` function pulls a specific part (like hour, day, or month) from a date or timestamp.
+> The `EXTRACT` function pulls a specific part (like hour, day, or month) from a date or timestamp.
 This is useful for time-based analysis across different time periods.
 Here, we're using it to group data by the hour of the day regardless of the date.

 Example results: